Video 8 – Future Implications Utilities

 Watch the “Future Implications Utilities” video – the 8th of 11 videos that Ross Waugh created.

-This is Section 9 of his paper, “Infrastructure Management, Forecasting the Changes to 2030” that he delivered during the 2013 Ingenium Conference in Dunedin.
+Section 9 of his paper, “Infrastructure Management, Forecasting the Changes to 2030”, was delivered during the 2013 Ingenium Conference in Dunedin.

-Ross shares about the challenge New Zealand is facing in managing aging water, wastewater, and stormwater utilities.
+Ross shares New Zealand’s challenges in managing aging water, wastewater, and stormwater utilities.

-Much of New Zealand’s pipe utility infrastructure was built in the 1950s to early 1970s.
-Starting in about 17 years New Zealand will be renewing much of her water and wastewater networks.
+Much of New Zealand’s pipe utility infrastructure was built from the 1950s to the early 1970s.
+In about 17 years, New Zealand will renew much of its water and wastewater networks.

-Has enough revenue been collected and budget set aside for financing renewals peak?
+Has enough revenue been collected, and has the budget set aside for financing renewals peaked?

 Ross foresees that fiscal constraints complemented by political leadership issues will beset infrastructure management in the next 30 years.